saylordotorg/course_polsc241/Unit07.md

+---
+layout: default
+title: "POLSC241: Introduction to Public Administration"
+course_description: "A detailed introduction to the role of the public bureaucracy in American society and the interplay of politics and public administration at the national, state, and local levels.
+Topics include ethics, organization theory and behavior, public policy formation, public management, administrative reform, and intergovernmental relations."
+next: ../../../
+previous: ../Unit06
+---
 **Unit 7: Pubic-Service Ethics** <span id="7"></span>
 *This unit is designed to introduce you to ethics from a theoretical and applied perspective.
 You will learn the foundations of ethical theory